-The limited physical conditions of the human anatomy, due to the process of evolution of the brain and loss of physical strength and tearing body parts, like claws and fangs, made man use those skills in building artifacts to enhance the ability to hunt, to modify materials and make them build initially, rudimentary tools and weapons, essential to the cultural evolution.
-At that stage, beginning at hundreds of thousands of years ago, when the Homo sapiens began his adventure on earth, the technical knowledge was the one that underlaid the evolution of civilizations.
-The genesis of science would be given during the classical antiquity, for some historians, or during the Scientific Revolution post-Renaissance.
-The first encounter with reciprocity between these two entities happened in the Hellenistic Period.
-During the Middle Age there was a discontinuity and a close cooperation is consolidated only from the Scientific Revolution (Baiardi, 1997).
+The limited physical conditions of the human anatomy, due to the process of evolution of the brain and loss of 119 physical strength and tearing body parts, like claws and fangs, made man use those skills in building artifacts to 120 121 enhance the ability to hunt, to modify materials and make them build initially, rudimentary tools and weapons, 122 essential to the cultural evolution.
+At that stage, beginning at hundreds of thousands of years ago, when the Homo sapiens began his adventure on earth, the technical knowledge was the one that underlaid the evolution of 123 civilizations.
+The genesis of science would be given during the classical antiquity, for some historians, or during the 124 Scientific Revolution post-Renaissance.
+The first encounter with reciprocity between these two entities happened 125 in the Hellenistic Period.
+During the Middle Age there was a discontinuity and a close cooperation is consolidated 126 only from the Scientific Revolution (Baiardi, 1997).
+127

-According to Soares (1994), the technology defined as the study of techniques, including its evolution, is the pursuit of the knowledge of how to produce and develop artifacts that constitute a set of tangible and intangible assets.
-Throughout history, from cultural and economic advantages, a group of countries has shown more skills in accumulating favorable potentiating in production factors and especially reproduction and innovation even of the technologic goods.
-Vis à vis other territories, in those ones emerged, in a greater extent, a number of economic agents with stronger propensity to take risks and to invest productively.
-This meant that they were pioneers in generation of innovations that established the fundamental differentiation between countries that are more and less industrialized (Landes, 1994 and 1998).
-The most accepted contemporary definition for technology is that used by the current that it is in the field of innovated economics and it is denominated as neo-Schumpeterian or evolutionary, whose reputation is from 1989 to the Release of the work of Technical Change And Economic Theory.
-In this community, see Dosi (1990), Stokes (2005) and Rosenberg (2006), technology would be a "body of knowledge, possibly derived from scientific knowledge, that applies to a particular branch of activity" or "set of special cases relating to a particular industry or art."
-For these authors, the dimension of application is present on the technology, which does not occur in science.
-The interdependence between science and technology has widened to the point that no one can discuss the acronym S&T, often plus I, S&T & I, which suggests that technology entails, beyond the applicative dimension, the marketing dimension.
+128 According to Soares (1994), the technology defined as the study of techniques, including its evolution, is the 129 pursuit of the knowledge of how to produce and develop artifacts that constitute a set of tangible and intangible assets.
+Throughout history, from cultural and economic advantages, a group of countries has shown more skills in 130 131 accumulating favorable potentiating in production factors and especially reproduction and innovation even of the technologic goods.
+Vis à vis other territories, in those ones emerged, in a greater extent, a number of economic 132 agents with The most accepted contemporary definition for technology is that used by the current that it is in 133 the field of innovated economics and it is denominated as neo-Schumpeterian or evolutionary, whose reputation 134 135 is from 1989 to the Release of the work of Technical Change And Economic Theory.
+In this community, see Dosi (1990), Stokes (2005) and Rosenberg (2006), technology would be a "body of knowledge, possibly derived 136 137 from scientific knowledge, that applies to a particular branch of activity" or "set of special cases relating to a 138 particular industry or art."
+For these authors, the dimension of application is present on the technology, which 139 does not occur in science.
+The interdependence between science and technology has widened to the point that no one can discuss the acronym S&T, often plus I, S&T & I, which suggests that technology entails, beyond the 140 141 applicative dimension, the marketing dimension.